Concordia University Industries and Markets

 I just gave a lecture about copyright called: What’s up with Canadian Copyright?
-Click here to download the PowerPoint presentation (or here in PDF format).
+Click here to download the PowerPoint presentation.

 It uses the excellent NFB documentary by Brett Gaylor called: RIP!
 A remix manifesto.
 See also the movie’s page here.

 This is a similar lecture to the one I delivered in February 2013 in prof. Tagny Duff’s Intermedia class at Concordia University’s Scholl of Communication Studies.

 It is part of a playlist of videos on YouTube, including one on Creative Commons and the user generated content exception.
 Here are the 6 videos in a single playlist: